learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 ## Create The Form in React

-Ok, if you boot up the application (run `npm install && npm start`), you'll see that there in the `./src/App.js` file we reference a createTodo form located at `./src/components/todos/createTodo.js`.
+Okay, if you boot up the application (run `npm install && npm start`), you'll see that there in the `./src/App.js` file we reference a createTodo form located at `./src/components/todos/createTodo.js`.
 That's where we need to build our form.

 So in that file we want to change our component to look like the following: